 Telerik TreeList extension for ASP.NET MVC enables you to display aggregates in the column footer cells, such as sum, count, average, etc.

-Export the full content of the list-view control into PDF and Excel.
-Customize the exported file to include exactly the content that is needed.
+Export the full content of the TreeList control to PDF and Excel files.
+You can enable users to customize the exported file to include exactly the content they need.

 Learn how to export multiple TreeLists to Excel in our documentation